Using Lyman-$\alpha$ transits to constrain models of atmospheric escape: Results and Discussion

-One potential way to break the degeneracy between the contribution of the planetary outflow and ENAs is to consider the distinction between the velocity-resolved transit from each of these factors.
-In the case where ENAs generated throughout a thick layer are responsible for most of the Lyman-$\alpha$ optical depth, the velocity of peak absorption should stay fairly constant.
-This is because the stellar wind protons must be able to penetrate far into the planetary outflow and, therefore, should not have lost their original velocity; hence, the velocity of ENAs in the stellar frame should be fairly constant as a function of transit time.
-In contrast, if the planetary wind is responsible for the majority of Lyman-$\alpha$ optical depth, then the velocity of peak absorption should increase over the duration of the transit as the tail is accelerated away from the star.
-In this case, we cannot definitively tell that the absorbing material is being accelerated as a function of time (model independently) because the gas becomes ionized too quickly for the velocity of peak absorption to change dramatically (see Figure~\ref{fig:flux_ratio}).
-However, for planets with lower ionization rates and therefore longer tails or when the gas in the tail is in ionization-recombination equilibrium, it may be possible to "see" the acceleration of the gas in the lightcurve.
+We note that in the case of GJ 436 b, we cannot definitively tell that the absorbing material is being accelerated as a function of time (model independently) because the gas becomes ionized too quickly for the velocity of peak absorption to change dramatically (see Figure~\ref{fig:flux_ratio}).
+However, for planets with lower ionization rates and, therefore, longer tails (e.g. K2-18b, \citealt{dosSantos2020}) or when the gas in the tail is in ionization-recombination equilibrium, it may be possible to observe the acceleration of the gas in the lightcurve.